ropensci-archive/bomrang/cran-comments.md

 - Update code of conduct statement in README to reflect that it only applies to the `bomrang` project

-- Update authors' list in vignette to includ Dean Marchiori
+- Update authors' list in vignette to include Dean Marchiori

 - Add links to on-line versions of vignettes from README